 Using a chop saw cut the 1″ diameter PVC pipe down to length.
 They come in 10 foot lengths, and I cut mine down to about 9 feet.
 The diameter is measured as the inside diameter.
 So for 1″ diameter inside, the outside diameter is closer to 1.5″.
 This was a good size for the grommet curtains I bought.

 to the wall.
 It’s a good idea to screw it into a stud.
 I’ve learned the hard way (after my children have swung on curtains and ripped them off the wall) to always find a stud.
 Then put a small amount of clear caulking or the gorilla epoxy

 in the flange and screw in the threaded rod

 .
 Then screw on the split ring hanger

 and slide in the PVC curtain rod.

 The plumbing cap

 finial just slides in the end to finish it off and no one will ever know it’s just plastic pipe disguised as an industrial curtain rod.

 For about $35 per window, I have a heavy looking and strong industrial curtain rod with three brackets and two finials.
 Not a bad price for a solid curtain rod!

-Next week I’ll be showing you my IKEA curtain hack to get this beautiful pale aqua blue color using two shades of fabric dye.
+Next week I’ll be showing you my IKEA curtain hack to get this beautiful pale aqua blue color.